“What about the house? The pentacle? The empty coffins? The symbols written in blood?!”

-Here’s a fun fact about me: one of my go-to stress-relieving past times is getting high as a motherfucking kite and watching Scooby Doo.
+Here’s a fun fact about me: one of my go-to stress-relieving past times is getting as baked as a potato and watching Scooby-Doo.

 I have always had an affinity for mystery-solving kids because I myself wanted to be a mystery-solving kid.
-But it turns out that I had really boring neighbours growing up, so I had to live vicariously through shows like Ghostwriter, The Secret World of Alex Mack and the Scooby Gang.
+But as it turned out, I had really boring neighbours growing up so I had to live vicariously through shows like Ghostwriter, The Secret World of Alex Mack and the Scooby Gang.

 So, kick me in the crotch and spit on my neck if I wasn’t through-the-roof excited to find that someone had taken my Scooby Gang and turned it into an adult caper!
 Not only that, it’s mixed with a little Lovecraft flare?!